Jury and assessment criteria

 The Speed Bear Sculpting Competition

-Speed Sculpting Competition will be held on 13th of August 2022.
-The theme of the competition is same as on the Bear Sculpting Championship, Bear Chair.
+Speed Sculpting Competition will be held on 12th of August 2022.
+The theme of the competition is same as on the Bear Sculpting Championship, Power Bear.

 The three best sculptures in the speed competition will be determined by an audience vote.
 The voting will take place after the sculpting time is over.
 Prizes: 1st prize: EUR 700, 2nd prize: EUR 400, 3rd prize: EUR 300